gaia-platform/GaiaPlatform/production/catalog/README.md

 ```

-Execute DDL statements in `airport.ddl` file using the `airport` database, and
+Execute DDL statements in `airport.ddl` file, generate header files to the
-generate header files for tables in `airport` database.
+`airport` directory for tables in the `airport` database.

 ```
-   gaiac -g airport.ddl
+   gaiac -g -d airport airport.ddl
 ```

 Generate catalog direct access APIs.
 This is the command used for bootstrapping.